tomvannuenen/corporeal/README.md

 <h4>Distinctive words</h4>
 User is asked for a subcorpus name (e.g. "Austen"), output is a list of distinctive words for that subcorpus by comparing average rates of that word in that subcorpus vs. the entire corpus.
 The difference between these rates is calculated as distinctiveness.
 User can opt for a .csv file with these distinctive words.

+<h4>Compare POS tags</h4>
+This function expects a POS-tagged folder as its input (use Corporeal's POS tagger).
+User then inputs a word, and the function compares the different parts of speech that this word appears in.

 ---- GRAPH OUTPUT ----